Explanations » B1 Grammar Explanations » Third conditional – past unreal situations

 If clause and main clause

-We use if + past perfect to talk about an imaginary or hypothetical situation in the past.
-And we use would have, could have or might have + past participle in the main clause to talk about the result or consequence of that imaginary situation.
+We use the past perfect in the if-clause of a third conditional sentence to talk about an imaginary or hypothetical situation in the past, and we use would have, could have or might have + past participle in the main clause to talk about the result or consequence of that imaginary situation.

 • If you had come to class more often, you would have passed the test.